(Download a list of Member Benefits in PDF format)

 IECA communicates with its membership

-- The IECA website is maintained with a goal to provide easy-to-access information for council members to fulfill their roles, including contact information for your IECA representative, timely news stories, regional news, and extension council training resources.
+- The IECA website is maintained with a goal to provide easy-to-access information for council members to fulfill their roles, including contact information for your IECA representative, timely news stories, and extension council training resources.

 - County Extension Council Members and Staff are kept up-to-date on ISU Extension plans, policies and initiatives through regular e-mail messages directly to each IECA member.